Hybrid Tool + Report Page

 |---|---|---|---|

-| Road-object risk baseline was stale | Older numbers can understate risk and weaken internal safety urgency during approval. | Updated to current NHTSA snapshot: about 850 deaths, nearly 19,000 injuries, and 73% passenger-vehicle involvement. | Closed in this stage1b round |
+| Road-object risk baseline was stale | Older numbers can understate risk and weaken internal safety urgency during approval. | Updated to current NHTSA snapshot: about 850 deaths, almost 19,000 injuries, and 73% passenger-vehicle involvement. | Closed in this stage1b round |

 | CMV compliance text was easy to overgeneralize | Teams could apply FMCSA-only rules to non-CMV passenger campaigns, or skip CMV controls when they do apply. | Added 49 CFR 390.5T definition boundary and 49 CFR 393.100 applicability table to split CMV vs non-CMV paths. | Closed in this stage1b round |